It's all about the feeling

 Observe and describe to yourself what the feeling looks like.

-Touch to release and let go (down-regulate) or open and embrace (up-regulate) via the stimulation of the various acupressure touch points.
+Use touch points to release and let go (down-regulate) or open and embrace (up-regulate) via the stimulation of the various touch points.

 In this video we explore the first and second steps of Shape of Emotion as a process and tool.
 The first step is to feel the emotion, the second step is to find the emotion.